List of Green Lanterns: Boodikka

-Chaselon

-See description above in The Lost Lanterns.

 Green Man

 Kraken

 Part of the duo (with Raker Qarrigat) dedicated to bringing peace to their homeworld of Apokolips, she becomes an Alpha Lantern to further this goal, unaware of the toll it will take on her emotions.
-Later, in Final Crisis, she is possessed by the malevolent spirit of the New God Granny Goodness, who uses her to subdue the Green Lanterns of Earth, Hal Jordan and John Stewart, and capture Batman for use as a scientific test subject by her master, Darkseid.
-When Jordan is put on trial for an attempted murder actually performed by Kraken/Goodness herself, she is unmasked by Kyle Rayner and Guy Gardner before sentence can be passed, and attempts at her primary mission, to obtain the central Green Lantern Power Battery for Darkseid.
+Later, in Final Crisis, she is possessed by Granny Goodness, who uses her to subdue the Green Lanterns of Earth, Hal Jordan and John Stewart, and capture Batman for use as a scientific test subject by her master, Darkseid.
+When Jordan is put on trial for an attempted murder performed by Kraken/Goodness, she is unmasked by Kyle Rayner and Guy Gardner before a sentence can be passed, and attempts at her primary mission, to obtain the central Green Lantern Power Battery for Darkseid.
 She is then defeated by Jordan and taken into custody by the other Alpha Lanterns.
 Following the restoration of reality at the closing of the Crisis, she is not seen among the other Alpha Lanterns, and her current status is not made apparent.

 Varix

 Sector 69; First appeared in Tales of the Green Lantern Corps Annual #2.
 Varix comes from the planet Naktos, which was devastated by a yellow plague.
-This and the fact that his predecessor died of a mysterious brain disease has led Varix to become a hypochondriac.
+This, and the fact that his predecessor died of a mysterious brain disease, has led Varix to become a hypochondriac.
 Varix is described by Vurytt as his religion being his uniform, and in Varix's own words, as living for "justice and justice alone".
-Varix states that his people live to obey the law, and there has not been a murder on his planet for over 74 years (however, murderers on his world cannot be sentenced to more than two years of imprisonment).
+Varix states that his people live to obey the law, and there has not been a murder on his planet for over 74 years (however, murderers in his world cannot be sentenced to more than two years of imprisonment).
 His dedication to justice came to a head when the Alpha Lanterns attempted to execute John Stewart when he killed another Green Lantern while the two were being held captive by enemies of the Corps and the other Lantern was about to reveal crucial information.
-Recognising that John's actions had been committed for the right reasons even if they were questionable on the surface, Varix assisted the Green Lanterns in destroying the other Alpha Lanterns before he destroyed himself.
+Recognizing that John's actions had been committed for the right reasons even if they were questionable on the surface, Varix assisted the Green Lanterns in destroying the other Alpha Lanterns before he destroyed himself.

 The Corpse

-The Corpse are a black ops division of the Green Lantern Corps who use a disc that is swallowed that imitate the abilities of a power ring but appear purple in color.
+The Corpse are a black ops division of the Green Lantern Corps who use a disc that is swallowed to imitate the abilities of a power ring, but appear purple in color.

 Von Daggle

-The leader of the Corpse, Von Daggle is a Durlan who was called back into service following the return of the Guardians of the Universe after their deaths at the hands of Parallax.
-His initial recruits for the new Corpse was Guy Gardner and R'amey Holl.
+The leader of the Corpse, Von Daggle, is a Durlan who is called back into service following the return of the Guardians of the Universe after their deaths at the hands of Parallax.
+His initial recruits for the new Corpse were Guy Gardner and R'amey Holl.